KDE/digikam-doc/getting_started/installation.rst

     The macOS Security Panel to Authorize digiKam PKG Installation

-When installer is running, follow instructions from the assistant to install application on your computer.
+Once the installer is running, follow the instructions from the assistant to install digiKam onto your computer.

 .. figure:: images/macos_pkg_installer.webp
     :width: 400px
     :alt:
     :align: center

-    The digiKam macOS PKG is Started and Ready to Install
+    The digiKam macOS PKG is running and Ready to Install

-Application Rights
+Application Permissions
 ~~~~~~~~~~~~~~~~~~

-When the installation is done, digiKam will need to access on system resources to run properly.
-This will be asked by the system when digiKam run, depending of actions performed by user.
-See below some examples of rights set in the macOS **Security and Privacy** policy configuration panel:
+Once installed, digiKam will need to access some system resources to run properly.
+The system will ask for permissions when digiKam is run, depending on actions performed by user.
+See below for some examples of permissions that may need to be set in the macOS **Security and Privacy** policy configuration panel:

-- **Automation**: This right is set when you try to open an album in Apple Finder file manager through digiKam.
+- **Automation**: You must allow digiKam to control Apple's Finder app when you try to open an album in the Finder file manager through digiKam.

 .. figure:: images/macos_privacy_automation.webp
     :width: 400px
     :alt:
     :align: center

-    The macOS Security and Privacy Panel with the Automation Rights
+    The macOS Security and Privacy Panel with the Automation Permissions

-- **Accessibility**: If you want to change the desktop wallpaper with digiKam, this right must be turned on.
+- **Accessibility**: You must allow digiKam to control your computer if you want to change the desktop wallpaper with digiKam.

 .. figure:: images/macos_privacy_accessibility.webp
     :width: 400px
     :alt:
     :align: center

-    The macOS Security and Privacy Panel with the Accessibility Rights
+    The macOS Security and Privacy Panel with the Accessibility Permissions

-- **Files And Folders**: if you place your collections on your computer outside the Photos directory from your personal account, digiKam needs special right to access to contents.
+- **Files And Folders**: You must allow digiKam to access files and folders outside the Photos directory, if you place your collections elsewhere on your computer.

 .. figure:: images/macos_privacy_filesfolders.webp
     :width: 400px